 If you or a loved one have been seriously injured as a result of a hospital fall due to negligence on the part of your health care provider, you may be able to hold them responsible for your injuries.
-At Van Wey Law, we have the necessary experience to represent you in your hospital fall lawsuit.
+At Van Wey, Metzler & Williams, PLLC we have the necessary experience to represent you in your hospital fall lawsuit.

-For a free evaluation of your case, call us at 855-403-3207 or CONTACT US and complete our quick case submission form.
+We’d like to help you find justice.
+If you’d like a free consultation with a member of our team please call 855-403-3207 or CONTACT US and complete our quick case submission form.

 By: Kay Van Wey | Updated: June 9th, 2020